Gram Chikitsalay

-Gram Chikitsalay is a 2025 Indian Hindi-language comedy drama television series directed by Rahul Pandey and created by Deepak Kumar Mishra and Arunabh Kumar.
+Gram Chikitsalay is an Indian Hindi-language comedy drama television series directed by Rahul Pandey and created by Deepak Kumar Mishra and Arunabh Kumar.
 Produced by under TVF, it stars Amol Parashar, Anandeshwar Dwivedi and Vinay Pathak.
 The series premiered on 9 May 2025 on Prime Video.

 Synopsis

-The young, brilliant, and idealistic Dr. Prabhat takes over a neglected Primary Health Centre in a North Indian village, determined to bring about much-needed change—only to discover that he must first transform himself before he can transform anything else.
+The young, brilliant, and idealistic Dr. Prabhat takes over a neglected Primary Health Centre in a remote village called Bhatkandi in Jharkhand, determined to bring about much-needed change—only to discover that he must first transform himself before he can transform anything else.